 Early History of the Beglin family

-Another 191 words (14 lines of text) covering the years 1786 and 1800 are included under the topic Early Beglin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beglin research.
+Another 67 words (5 lines of text) covering the years 1786 and 1800 are included under the topic Early Beglin History in all our PDF Extended History products and printed products wherever possible.

 Beglin Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Beglin include Beguelin, Begguelin, Beguellin, Beguelinn, Begelin, Begellin, Beglin, Begglin, Beguelan, Begguelan, Beglan, Begelan, Beggelan, Beguelen, Begguelen, Beguellen, Begelen, Begellen, Beglen and many more.

 Early Notables of the Beglin family (pre 1700)